-Tamagoyaki is a really easy and simple dish that kids will love to eat!
+Tamagoyaki is a really easy and simple dish kids will love eating!
 All you need are eggs, salt, and soy milk!
-But if you want to make it look more fun for the kids then use Nori sheet.
+But if you want to make it look more fun for the kids, then use the Nori sheet.

 Nori is a seaweed, and it's an ordinary ingredient in Japan.
-If you are not familiar with it, this recipe would be an excellent way to introduce the taste of Nori!
+If you are unfamiliar with it, this recipe would be an excellent way to introduce the taste of Nori!

 - This recipe is for you if:

 - You want to know how to make tamagoyaki.